 Assertiveness is the keystone of direct communication.
-It allows you to express your thoughts, your needs in front of an escort, and boundaries in a clear and honest manner.
+It allows you to express your thoughts, your needs in front of Denver escorts, and boundaries in a clear and honest manner.

 Choose the Right Moment: Timing is everything.
 Avoid confronting or discussing sensitive issues when emotions are heightened or during inappropriate occasions.
 Instead, pick a calm moment when both of you can be present and attentive.

 Use “I” Statements: Focus on expressing your feelings and perspectives using statements that begin with “I.” For instance, instead of saying, “You always ignore me,” say, “I feel overlooked when you don’t acknowledge my input.”

 Be Precise: Clearly state your needs or intentions.
 Vague statements can lead to misunderstandings.
 If you’re feeling overwhelmed and need some space, say, “I’d appreciate some time alone right now” rather than an ambiguous “I need a break.”

 Avoid Accusations: Being direct doesn’t mean placing blame.
 Focus on communicating your feelings and needs rather than pointing fingers.